 - Moto G Stylus

-The brains in question, Apple’s A13 Bionic chipset, give the SE an incredible price-to-performance ratio.
-It makes multitasking and mobile gaming a breeze on its bright and colorful 4.7-inch Retina display, even with just 3GB of RAM.
+Apple’s latest iPhone SE makes one major hardware update to the iPhone SE (2020) with the leap to the same A15 Bionic chipset found in the iPhone 13.
+It makes multitasking and mobile gaming a breeze on its bright and colorful 4.7-inch Retina display.
 It’s not the only premium feature that was transplanted over from other premium devices, with the SE able to use wireless charging and retaining the signature iPhone glass and metal design.

-However, the SE’s camera is its downfall, at least on paper.
-We know the brains of the iPhone 11 Pro managed to make the jump to the SE, but the eyes didn’t.
+However, the SE’s camera remains its downfall, at least on paper.
+We know the brains of the iPhone 13 managed to make the jump to the SE, but the eyes didn’t.
 While the 12MP rear camera is fine, that’s about all it is.
-The SE’s powerful SoC and next-gen Smart HDR work in tandem to make the most of what’s on offer though, with portrait mode and intelligent relighting giving your pictures and videos a little extra pep in their step.
+The SE’s powerful SoC will attempt to boost that relatively weak camera with enhanced computational photography prowess, but we'll need to see it in practice.

 Motorola’s primary selling point of the Moto G Power is its claimed 3-day battery life.
 Motorola even says that with one charge you’ll be able to stream 150 hours worth of music, and most battery tests I’ve come across manage to squeeze somewhere between 16 to 18 hours out of the Moto G Power’s 5,000 mAh battery with in-house testing.